DarkSorrow/rn-google-signin/README.md

 **A:** This is a limitation of Google's Credential Manager API.
 Consider implementing your own sign-in state management for better user experience.

+### Q: Why doesn't the library include a UI button, secure storage, or token parsing?

+**A:** The library focuses on providing the core Google Sign-In functionality while keeping things simple.
+Here's the reasoning behind these design decisions:

+**No UI Button:**
+- UI components would need customization to match different app designs
+- Most apps already have their own design systems and UI components
+- Keeps the package focused on authentication logic

+**Built-in Secure Storage:**
+- **iOS**: Google Sign-In SDK uses Keychain Services for secure token storage
+- **Android**: Credential Manager uses Encrypted SharedPreferences with AES-256 encryption
+- Both platforms have built-in token management with secure storage
+- No need for additional storage libraries for basic token management
+- You can still use additional storage libraries if you need custom features

+**No Token Parsing:**
+- JavaScript has built-in functions to parse JSON efficiently
+- Different applications handle tokens differently based on their needs
+- Would add another dependency and create parsing you might re-parse anyway
+- Keeps the package lightweight

+This approach aims to keep dependencies minimal while providing the raw data you need to implement your app's specific requirements.

 ## License

 Apache License - see [LICENSE](LICENSE) file for details.